HEFCE Open Access policy for the next REF

 I cannot make my accepted manuscript open access because of IP or security reasons.
 What do I do?

 HEFCE have allowed for a number of exceptions where work cannot meet their open access eligibility requirements.
-If it is ‘unlawful to deposit’ or deposit would ‘present a security risk’, then your work should not be deposited in a repository, and eligibility for submission to the post-2014 REF is not affected.
+If it is ‘unlawful to deposit’ or deposit would ‘present a security risk’, then your work should not be deposited in a repository, and eligibility for submission to the REF 2021 is not affected.

 When I have uploaded my accepted manuscript to Symplectic, how do I know my work will be eligible?

 Spiral is a HEFCE-compliant repository.
 During the policy transitional period your work will be eligible as long as you have uploaded the accepted manuscript to Symplectic within 3 months of publication.
-The Library’s open access team will then ensure that the correct version of your work and appropriate metadata and bibliographic details are made available in Spiral within the time limit stated in the post-2014 REF eligibility requirements.
+The Library’s open access team will then ensure that the correct version of your work and appropriate metadata and bibliographic details are made available in Spiral within the time limit stated in the REF 2021 eligibility requirements.

 Following the end of the transitional period the same procedure will apply to all work, which have to be uploaded within 3 months of acceptance.

 Which version of my work is the accepted manuscript?

 This should be the post-peer review version of your manuscript (i.e. the version that includes all the corrections following peer-review), before copy-editing and formatting.
 Any pre-peer review versions will not be considered the accepted manuscript.

 You can view an example of an author accepted manuscript and the stage in which you should be in receipt of one on slides 15-16 from our Presentation on SlideShare.